CHIEF WARRANT OFFICER 4 KELVIN L. MILLER

 Outdoor grilling can be fun, but there is a risk for serious injury and property damage for those who are careless.
 The following guidelines provided by the Home Safety Council can help you minimize your risk and ensure your grilling experiences are always fun, safe and successful.

-- Never use a match to check for leaks.
-Instead, rub the hose line with a solution of dishwashing liquid and water.
+• Never use a match to check for leaks.
+Instead, rub the hose line with a dishwashing liquid and water solution.
 If you see any bubbles or detect a leak, immediately turn off the gas and don't attempt to light the grill again until the leak is fixed.

 When lighting a charcoal grill, do it right the first time.
-Choose pre-treated charcoal or carefully follow directions on the charcoal lighter fluid can/bottle.
-Once you have lit the charcoal, never add lighter fluid, as it may cause the can/bottle to explode or vapor to ignite.
-Use paper or kindling to help slow-starting charcoal.
+Choose pre-treated charcoal or carefully follow directions on the charcoal starter fluid can.
+Once you have lit the charcoal, never add more lighter fluid, as it may cause the can to explode.
+Use paper or kindling to help a slow-starting grill.